geoanalyst/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for Data Science Specialization on Cousera
+Repository for Data Science Specialization on Coursera